 Interchangeability is an important technique as it can be used as a preprocessing technique for finding equivalences among variables values, and thus enhancing search.
 It can also be used as a postprocessing technique for solution adaptation.
 In this paper we used our java based implementation to compute interchangeability for Soft CSPs.
-We have studied the occurrence of ${\alpha}NI$ and $^{\delta}NI$ and we have evaluated how this occurrence can depend on the values of $\alpha$ and $\delta$ , on the CSP parameters and also how local NI relies with FI.
+We have studied the occurrence of ${\alpha}NI$ and $^{\delta}NI$ and we have evaluated how this occurrence can depend on the values of α and δ , on the CSP parameters and also how local NI relies with FI.
 The experimental facts show also that there is high occurrence of ${\alpha}NI$ and $^{\delta}NI$ interchangeability close to the optimal solutions in fuzzy CSPs and weighted CSPs as well.
 Thus, these algorithms can be used successfully in solution update applications.
-On random generated Soft CSPs we haved studied the occurrence of ${\alpha}^{\delta}$ interchangeability varying with the CSP parameters such as size, density, tightness, and semiring values, where we covered all the range of Soft CSPs problems from easy to difficult.
+Moreover, we showed that NI interchangeability can well approximate FI interchangeability.
+We studied also how the discrimination tree algorithm can be used to compute a subset of interchangeabilities.